SSR framework for Svelte 5 + Bun with islands-based selective hydration

 message | Human-readable message — safe to render |

-stack | Stack trace.
-Only populated when development: true, else absent |
+stack | Stack trace; populated only when development: true, else absent |

-handleError hook
+handleError

 import type { HandleError } from 'mochi-framework';